jcglass2001/prepal/README.md

-# PrepPal (Simplifice Branch)
+# PrepPal (Simplidied Branch)

-This branch ('setup/etl-core-alt') contains a **streamlined bersion** of the ETL system, focused solely on:
+This branch contains the current implementation of the processing logic
-    - Watching a Google Drive folder for new media files (e.g., recipe videos)
-    - Enqueueing media tasks to a Redis-backed queue (RQ)
-    - Placeholder logic for future processing (e.g., transcription)

 ---